juerslab/Maker-simple_microscope/objects/juersdh/Obj02_microscope_framework.md

 One problem, though, is that the plywood thickness appears to vary even up to 0.2 mm within a single board.

+11/4/24
+Some new acrylic came in (from Canal Plastics, cast acrylic).
+Measured to be 4.39 mm thick.
+Tried to cut a framework using the above parameters (4.81 mm & 4.76).
+The fit was too tight.
+Even with 4.86 & 4.76 it was too tight.
+One possible reason is that the surface was rather rough, even at 5000 Hz.
+I'm wondering if this could be a cast vs extruded.
+Some websites suggest that extruded acrylic cuts with a smoother edge.
+According to a comment in Amazon, the acrylic I was using previously (from sourceone.org) is extruded acrylic.
+So this appears to mean that there is an additional offset if the acrylic is cast...
+11/5/24
+Trying again with the new acrylic.
+This sheet measures 4.50 mm.
+Using the above, I would get 4.92 & 4.87.
+But I will try 5.12 & 4.92 instead.
+- 4.92 seems ok, but 5.12 is a little big.
+Try 5.07 & 4.92
+- The weird thing here is that 5.07 makes it seem looser...

+So I think the take-home messages are:
+- that the above parameters are likely a good starting place
+- if the acrylic is case, possibly increase by 0.1 mm.
+- plywood will probably be more forgiving

+Next I see if there's a way to make the wobbly frameworks more solid.
+- Shimming works, although not super pretty.
+Folding paper strips and inserting between bottom piece and sides in the middle interlocking piece.
+This is enough.
+Need to play around with the appropriate thickness.